kubernetes-sigs/kubebuilder/docs/book/src/getting-started.md

 ## Next Steps

-- To delve deeper into developing your solution, consider going through the provided tutorials.
+- To delve deeper into developing your solution, consider going through the [CronJob Tutorial][cronjob-tutorial]
 - For insights on optimizing your approach, refer to the [Best Practices][best-practices] documentation.

 [k8s-operator-pattern]: https://kubernetes.io/docs/concepts/extend-kubernetes/operator/